devikaranade/Devika-Ranade-Technical-Challenge/README.md

 The task to complete is comprised of two parts:

 ### Part 1
-Write a Python program that retrieves Ethereum Mainnet transactions within a given block range and persists them to a database (for the sake of simplicity an SQLite file).
+Write a Python program that retrieves Ethereum Mainnet transactions within a given block range and persists them to a database.
+You’re free to use SQLite or a more sophisticated relational database, like PostgreSQL.
 It's expected that your program will take in at least three command line inputs:
 - A JSON-RPC endpoint to call an Ethereum client (e.g. `https://rpc.quicknode.pro/key`)
-- The path of the SQLite file to write to (e.g. `db.sqlite3`)
+- The path of the SQLite file to write to or a connection URI (e.g. `db.sqlite3` or `postgresql://user:password@localhost:5432/database`)
 - A block range, formatted as "{start}-{end}", (e.g. `200-300`)

 Running your program should look similar to the following: